-Make sure to refer to the Installing URCap Package section to configure the grippers properly before controlling and programming them.
+Please refer to the Installing URCap Package section to configure the grippers properly before controlling and programming them.

-3.7.
+3.8.
 URCap Package

-Robotiq provides you with a Universal Robots URCap package that enables direct serial communication to your UR controller.
+Robotiq provides you with a Universal Robots URCap package that enables direct serial communication to your robot controller.